 - Costs related to medical care from doctors, hospitals, or other providers.

 - Form 1095-A for health insurance through the Marketplace Exchange, or 1095-B or -C for health insurance through another source.

 - Receipts from charitable donations.

-- Receipts from moving expenses.
+- Receipts from moving expenses for active military.

 - Receipts from job search expenses.

 - Records related to loss of property or insurance claims from a federally declared disaster.

 - Bank account and routing number if you want your refund direct deposited.

 Having the right documents on hand can help the process run much more smoothly and ensure that you are getting the maximum refund and deductions or tax credits.
 If you are unsure whether you should bring specific documents or receipts, take them anyway.
 It is better to have too much information and not need it than to be missing important forms.
 Don’t forget – if you are filing jointly, both you and your spouse must be present to sign your return.

 Getting Help Filing Your Return